digitaliza-aapp/vpnrdp/README.md

 ## Descargo de responsabilidad

 Usted recibe el liveCd vpnrdp de forma gratuita, por consiguiente, usted reconoce y acepta que el personal que ha participado en el proyecto no tendrá responsabilidad alguna que surja del uso del liveCd o se relacione con dicho uso.
 Su único derecho o recurso legal ante cualquier problema o disconformidad con el liveCd vpnrdp es dejar de usarlo de inmediato.

+## Disclaiming warranty
+LIVECD VPNRDP IS PROVIDED IN ITS CURRENT STATUS AND WITHOUT WARRANTIES OF ANY KIND.
+NO WARRANTIES, CLAIMS, OR STATEMENTS OF ANY KIND WITH REGARD TO
+THE LIVECD VPNRDP ARE PROVIDED EXPLICIT, IMPLIED, OR SWORN.

+## Limiting liability
+You receive LIVECD VPNRDP for free.
+ACCORDINGLY, YOU ACKNOWLEDGE AND AGREE THAT THE PERSONNEL WHO HAVE PARTICIPATED IN THE PROJECT SHALL HAVE NO LIABILITY ARISING FROM THE USE OF THE LIVECD OR RELATING TO SUCH USE.
+YOUR SOLE RIGHT OR LEGAL REMEDY FOR ANY PROBLEM OR DISPUTE WITH THE LIVECD VPNRDP IS TO  STOP USING IT IMMEDIATELY.